 Electrical energy consumption is measured for the whole building, as well as for each building floor separately.
 Furthermore, there are distinct measurements for the electrical consumption of the two existing HVAC units.
+The building's integrated RES (PV installation and Vertical Axis Wind Turbine) are also monitored in terms of energy production.
 The temporal granularity of the energy data available in the IoT Platform is 15 minutes.